-Those who want to know how to become an art director in a film can further undertake higher-level courses in theatre production or film design to gain specialized knowledge.
+Those who want to know how to become an art director in a film can further undertake higher-level courses in theatre production or film design to gain specialised knowledge.

 Step 2: Create Your Art Director Portfolio

-A professional-looking portfolio showing your skills in a diverse range of products are essential for better employment prospects in this competitive industry.
+A professional-looking portfolio showing your skills in a diverse range of products is essential for better employment prospects in this competitive industry.

 Build a portfolio by mentioning your previous and latest work on different multimedia platforms illustrating your diverse skill set in areas of artistic vision and design style.
 You can include sample ad campaigns, visual design and conceptual work that shows your art style.

 Step 3: Gain Work Experience

 Most companies prefer recruiting people with at least three years of industry experience for entry-level positions in visual arts.

 You can apply for various roles to improve your chances of obtaining work.

 If you love capturing photos, consider working in a photographer's role.